madebymadhouse/chopsticks-lean/README.md

 - Custom VC panels and room controls
 - Simple self-hosting on a low-cost VPS

-What this repo is not:
+What this version of Chopsticks does NOT include:
-- Music bot
+- Music
-- Agent platform
+- Agents
-- Dashboard platform
+- Dashboard
 - Web app
 - Multi-service voice orchestration system